NYC Women’s Fund FAQ

 Can I purchase equipment with the Fund?

 No. First and foremost, the NYC Women’s Fund is meant to support artist and production fees.
-It is not an appropriate use of funds to purchase equipment or capital goods.
+It is not a permissible use of funds to purchase equipment or capital goods.
 Equipment rentals are acceptable.

 Can I use the award for marketing and distribution?